 The minimum development standards in the MDR8 district are as follows.
-The minimum lot size decreases to 7,200 square feet for multi-family structures and 3,600 square feet square feet for single-family structures on individual lots compared to 9,600 square feet in R4.
-The maximum height of buildings is the same in both R4 and MDR8 zoning districts.
-The maximum building coverage increases from 30 percent in R4 to 50 percent in MDR8.
-Maximum impervious coverage is not addressed in the MDR8 district; however, there is a minimum landscaping requirement for new development in MDR8 of 30 percent.
+The minimum lot size substantially decreases to 7,200 square feet for multi-family structures and 3,600 square feet square feet for single-family structures on individual lots compared to 65,340 square feet in B/IP.
+The maximum height of buildings decreases from 45 feet in B/IP to 32 feet in MDR8 (26 feet for accessory buildings).
+The maximum building coverage is 50 percent in MDR8 and is not addressed in B/IP but could not exceed 75 percent based on the impervious surface coverage.
+While the MDR8 district does not address maximum impervious surface, there is a minimum landscaping requirement for new development in MDR8 of 30 percent.
 This means the de facto maximum impervious surface coverage is 70 percent in MDR8.
-The setbacks of R4 and MDR8 are the same, except that the rear setback in MDR8 is 10 feet, whereas it is 20 feet in R4.
+The setbacks decrease from B/IP to MDR8; however, this is less of a concern as the maximum building height is lower than B/IP.
+See Table 2 above for details on required setbacks (also referred to as yards).

 Based on the surrounding area, the MDR8 zoning district is an appropriate designation for the site.
-The surrounding lots are zoned Public (P) to the north and Business/Industrial Park (B/IP) to the east and south.
-The property to the west is in unincorporated King County and is zoned rural area, one dwelling unit per five acres (RA-5).
-The requested zone of MDR8 is of a higher intensity than the existing R4, thus better suited to be adjacent to B/IP.
+The surrounding lots are zoned Business/Industrial Park (B/IP) to the north, Single Family Residential (R6) to the east, and Master Planned Development (MPD) to the south and west.
+The requested zone of MDR8 is of a lower intensity than the existing B/IP and creates a better transition between the R6 properties to the east and the Ten Trails master planned development to the south and west.
 Table 1 of this staff report details how the proposed rezone meets applicable criteria of the Comprehensive Plan.
-Further, smaller lot sizes would be a more efficient use of this residential land compared to the larger lot sizes required in R4.
+The location of the site is well-suited for medium density housing.